- 1. Requirements Management

 - 9. Measuring Requirements

-How to Write an Effective Product Requirements Document
+How to Write an Effective Product Requirements Documents

 The product requirements document (PRD) has been called the product manager’s best friend.
 It serves as compass, roadmap and GPS in helping guide your product to launch.
 Give your PRD its due attention and it will become your trusted assistant!